You can request the 2-week sample kit either through your UCB sales representative or by calling UCBCares at 844-599-CARE (2273).

 Warnings and Precautions

 Dizziness and Ataxia: VIMPAT may cause dizziness and ataxia.
-Accordingly, patients should be advised not to drive a car or to operate other complex machinery until they are familiar with the effects of VIMPAT on their ability to perform such activities.
+The onset of dizziness and ataxia was most commonly observed during titration.
+Advise patients not to drive, operate complex machinery, or engage in other hazardous activities until they are familiar with the effects of VIMPAT on their ability to perform such activities.

 Cardiac Rhythm and Conduction Abnormalities: